brialparker/ArchivesSpace_scripts/README.md

 a dummy agent to trigger a review for authorities (since aspace has done some weird stuff on import with duplicates, etc.)

 **new_accessions.py**
-Retrieves accessions created over the past month for review/reporting by one of our collection managers.
+Retrieves accessions created over the past month for review/reporting by one of our collection managers, using [ArchivesSnake](https://github.com/archivesspace-labs/ArchivesSnake).
+The script Uses authorization yml file described [here](https://github.com/archivesspace-labs/ArchivesSnake#configuration).

 **resource_type_update.py**
 This is my attempt to assign resource types to imported resources by checking for terms in the resource title.